 When a Tooth Extraction May Be Recommended

-In most cases, a tooth extraction is the last resort.
+In most cases, a is the last resort.
 A dentist will not ordinarily recommend this procedure if other options are viable.
 After all, living without teeth presents many challenges.
 This is an embarrassing condition that can affect a person’s self-esteem.
 Missing teeth can also make it difficult to eat and can increase your risk of developing infections.
 Still, there are cases when extracting a tooth is a good decision.

 The importance of good oral hygiene